City-of-Helsinki/yjdh/backend/kesaseteli/applications/README.md

 -   Filter schools by creation and modification dates.
 -   Add or remove schools as needed.

+### Import Schools

+Administrators with sufficient permissions (add permission for School model) can bulk import schools via the Admin interface.

+1. Navigate to **Applications** > **Schools**.
+2. Click the **"Import Schools"** button.
+3. Enter the names of the schools in the text area, one per line.
+4. Click **Import**.

+The system will skip any schools that already exist in the database (matching by exact name) and only create new ones.

 ### API Endpoint

 Frontend clients can retrieve the list of available schools using the following endpoint: